cher-wang/RoomEase/README.md

 # RoomEase
 ==========

-Hi!
-This is the documentation of the RoomEase app.
+These are the build instructions for the RoomEase app.

 ## USER